jikk/classes-utd/cs63320f19/docs/assignment01.md

     [238584.915883] assign_0x1_p1[1095]: segfault at 48484848 ip 0000000048484848 sp 00000000ffc32f80
     error 14 in libc-2.24.s

-What's the current instruction pointer?
-You might want to lookup ascii table:
+What's the current instruction pointer (ip)?
+You can see that CPU was trying to instruction and 0x48484848, and is seg-faulted.
+To figure out what does 0x48 translate to.
+You can lookup ascii table:

     $ man ascii

-or from GDB, run the following
+or from GDB, run the following to print the character.

     gdb-peda$ printf "%c\n", 0x48